 Once you have started a project you face qualitative, quantitative risks, and having a response plan on hand is the best you can do to handle them

-As we have already discussed that how important Project Response Planning Template
+As we have already discussed how important Project Response Planning Template

 Is.
 Now let us shed some light on the importance and benefits it offers to your project.

-- Firstly, by using this you can shed some pressure off you as it aids in identifying and eradicating the issue on time.
+- Firstly, by using this you can shed some pressure off yourself as it aids in identifying and eradicating the issue on time.

 - Furthermore, by handling the risks on time with the help of the Risk Response Planning Template lots of time can also be saved